-The fact that HMRC or the bank, for example, are not bound by the terms of a CVA leaves companies open to administrators being called in, even when the agreement is adhered to.
+The fact that the bank, for example, is not bound by the terms of a CVA leaves companies open to administrators being called in, even when the agreement is adhered to.

 If a CVA fails for some reason such as not keeping up with repayments, creditors can take legal action against the company.
 This is why it is important to make sure the terms of the agreement are feasible for the company in the long term, and that directors are not put under too much pressure to make higher payments than the company can afford.